How to Grow and Care for Weeping Fig Plants (Ficus benjamina)

 You can grab a nine-quart bag from Burpee.

-Next up is moisture.
-These plants should be given water regularly.
+These plants need regular watering.
 Allow the top two inches of the soil to dry out in between watering, except during the winter, when you can allow it to dry out by another inch.

-Err on the side of slightly too dry rather than too wet if you aren’t sure exactly how much water to provide or how often to get out the watering can.
+Err on the side of slightly too dry rather than too wet if you aren’t sure exactly how much water to provide.
+F. benjamina won’t survive if it has roots that are constantly wet.

 Wipe off the white spots with a solution of one part white vinegar mixed with 10 parts water.
 You should always water your houseplant at the soil level rather than on the foliage.